naszilla/reczilla/RecSys2019_DeepLearning_Evaluation/GENERATING_RECZILLA_DATA.md

 To generate this metadata, we need to train & test several different recommender algorithms on several different datasets (and splits).
 We generate sets of results by running **"experiments"**, each of which trains/tests a different dataset-split + algorithm combination.

-This invoves several steps, outlined below.
+This involves several steps, outlined below.

 ## 1. Prepare Datasets